Centrifugal clutches and brakes

 • safety- and fire doors – industrial applications

-• leisure applications – Go Kart to a safe level.
+• leisure applications – Summer sledge run to a safe level.

 Centrifugal clutches and brakes consist of a driving shaft with flyweights mounted around it.
 Flyweights are kept on the shaft by springs, on the outer side of the flyweights there are friction pads.